Skip to main content

 The Ledger

-Every balance change is recorded as a double-entry journal entry with debit and credit postings.
-A credit to a participant always has a corresponding debit (from a program wallet, another participant, or a system account).
+Every balance change is recorded as a journal entry with two sides: a debit and a credit.
+When a participant earns points, the credit goes to the participant and the corresponding debit comes from the program wallet.
 Nothing is ever mutated in place.
 This gives you a complete audit trail: you can trace any balance back to the event and rule that created it.

 End-to-End Example